awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-ssis-glue-studio.md

 1. Choose **Add source** from the menu, and then choose **SQL Server Integration Services**\.

-1. For **Connection name**, enter a name for your SSIS package\.
+1. For **Connection name**, enter a name for your SSIS packages\.
 AWS SCT displays this name in the tree in the left panel\.

 1. For **SSIS packages folder**, enter the path to the folder with source SSIS packages\.